tjarkvandemerwe/tidyprompt/README.md

       return(temperature_celcius * 9/5 + 32)
     }
   }

+  # Add documentation to the function for the LLM
+  temperature_in_location <- add_tools_add_documentation(
+    temperature_in_location,
+    description = "Get the temperature in a location", arguments = list(
+      location = "Location, must be one of: 'Amsterdam', 'Utrecht', 'Enschede'", unit = "Unit, must be one of: 'Celcius', 'Fahrenheit'" ),
+    return_value = "The temperature in the specified location and unit" )

   # Ask the LLM a question which can be answered with the function
   "Hi, what is the weather temperature in Enschede?" |>